meta-llama/llama-stack/CONTRIBUTING.md

 * ...

 ## Tips
-* If you are developing with a llama-models repository checked out and need your distribution to reflect changes from there, set `LLAMA_MODELS_DIR` to that dir when running any of the `llama` CLI commands.
+* If you are developing with a llama-stack repository checked out and need your distribution to reflect changes from there, set `LLAMA_STACK_DIR` to that dir when running any of the `llama` CLI commands.

 ## License
 By contributing to Llama, you agree that your contributions will be licensed